Xander the Great! Schauffele wins the British Open for his 2nd major this year - KESQ

 AP Golf Writer

+Schauffele, who faced questions at the start of the season whether he could win a major, now has two of them with the brand of golf that hasn’t been seen in 90 years of the four majors.

-Schauffele won the PGA Championship at Valhalla two months ago by making a 6-foot birdie putt on the final hole.
-In a final round set up for big drama — nine players separated by three shots at the start — Schauffele made it look like a nice walk along the Irish Sea.
+He won the PGA Championship at Valhalla by making a 6-foot birdie putt on the final hole for a 65.
+In a final round at Royal Troon set up for big drama — six players one shot behind, nine players separated by three shots — Schauffele made a tense Sunday look like a nice walk along the Irish Sea.

+“I think winning the first one helped me a lot today on the back nine.
+I had some feeling of calmness come through.
+It was very helpful on what has been one of the hardest back nines I’ve ever played in a tournament,” Schauffele said.

+“It’s a dream come true to win two majors in one year,” he said.
+“It took me forever just to win one, and to have two now is something else.”

+And he never looked more calm, oozing that cool California vibe even as the wind presented so much trouble at Royal Troon.
+Schauffele said he told caddie and longtime friend Austin Kaiser on the 18th tee that he felt calm.

+“He said he was about to puke on the 18th tee,” Schauffele said.

-He played bogey-free in a strong, chilly wind and pulled away with three birdies in a four-hole stretch early on the back nine to go from two shots behind to leading by as many as three.
+There was no need to panic, even when it took Schauffele six holes to make a birdie when everyone around him started strong.
+He played bogey-free in a chilly wind and pulled away with three birdies in a four-hole stretch early on the back nine to go from two shots behind to leading by as many as three.

 He won by two shots over American Billy Horschel and Justin Rose, the 43-year-old from England who had to go through 36-hole qualifying just to get into the field.
 They were among four players who had at least a share of the lead at one point Sunday.